PragadaBharathRaj/LA_Crime-Data-Analysis_from_2020_to_present/README.md

 # LA_Crime-Data-Analysis_from_2020_to_present

-The data file uploaded is .gzip due to the file size limit imposed by git, one can convert it to .csv using pandas library and can start working on it
+The data file uploaded is .gzip due to the file size limit imposed by git, one can convert it to .csv using pandas library and can start working on it and make sure you have economic-data for correlation of crime data with economic factors.
 1. Overall Crime Trends:
    Calculate and plot the total number of crimes per year to visualize the trends.
 2. Seasonal Patterns: